CognitiveProgrammer/Flutter_ToDoApp_iOS_Android/README.md

 # Learning by creating usable application (A ToDo App)

 The tutorial is designed in such a way that at the end, you will be able to create a running ToDo app for Android as well as for iOS.
-Here is what the layout of the todo app shall look like
+Here is how the layout of the todo app shall look like

 #### The Landing Page